Actindo-AG/Documentation/DataHub/UserInterface/01b_AttributeSets.md

 **Create attribute set**

+The *Create attribute set* view contains all fields and configurations that define the properties of an attribute set.

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
     Click this button to close the *Create attribute set* view and return to the attribute set list.
 All changes are rejected.